-Why does the state collect data on individual students?
+Why does the state collect specific racial and ethnic information?

 , and 120B.35, subdivision 3

-- Where do ethnic disparities exist inside racial groups in areas such as graduation rates and MCA scores?
+- Where do ethnic disparities exist inside racial groups when it comes to graduation rates?

 - What additional information is available when we provide reports and comparisons with more detail beyond the minimum federally reporting requirement?

 Will this information be public?